Written by Jonas Kuhnle, Product Owner Data Platform at Meetrics

 In order to continue to use this panel data we had to talk to our partners to ensure that all panellists actually have a choice to accept the tracking and give consent that the data can be processed.

-In order to secure this data Meetrics had always opted to use a pseudonym solution.
-That means that the personal data of the panellists and the ad impression data is never stored together, the link can only made using the panellist id.
+To secure this data Meetrics had always opted to use a pseudonym solution.
+That means – the personal data of the panellists and the ad impression data is never stored together.

 Data on an individual level with personal information is not available for our customers.
 They will always only be able to obtain reports with aggregated data.
 Using this approach Meetrics’ audience solulution is fully compliant with GDPR.